ennuicastr/libavjs-webcodecs-polyfill/README.md

 `drawImage` as needed.
 If you used the `polyfill` option while loading LibAVJS-WebCodecs-Polyfill, then `drawImage` itself will also support `VideoFrame`s.

+## Interaction with Browser WebCodecs

+You can use LibAVJS-WebCodecs-Polyfill along with a browser implementation of WebCodecs, but you cannot mix and match raw data objects from each (e.g., `VideoFrame`s from a browser implementation of WebCodecs cannot be used in LibAV-WebCodecs-Polyfill and vice-versa).

+To make this practical, `LibAVWebCodecs.getXY(config)` (where `X` = `Video` or `Audio` and `Y` = `Encoder` or `Decoder`) are implemented, and will return a promise for an object with, e.g.  `VideoEncoder`, `EncodedVideoChunk`, and `VideoFrame` set to either WebCodecs' or LibAVJS-WebCodecs-Polyfill's version.
+The promise is rejected if the configuration is unsupported.

+In addition, you can convert between the two using functions provided by the polyfill.
+If you have a polyfill AudioData `ad`, you can use `ad.toNative()` to convert it to a browser WebCodecs AudioData, and if you have a browser WebCodecs AudioData `ad`, you can use `LibAVWebCodecs.AudioData.fromNative(ad)`.
+Similarly, you can convert VideoFrames with `vf.toNative()` or `LibAVWebCodecs.VideoFrame.fromNative(vf)`.

+Converting involves extra copying, so is best avoided when possible.
+But, sometimes it's not possible.

 ## Compatibility